 8.33.32 Students may exercise a Second Grade Option by repeating a course in which the student earned C-, D+, D, or F. Only courses that fall within the student's first 30 credits taken at the University may be selected for this option.
 Students must exercise this option no later than the next two semesters for which the student registers after completing thirty credits.
 Transfer students may exercise the Second Grade Option for courses taken during their initial semester at the University.
 This option must be exercised during the next two semesters for which they register after their initial semester.
 When a student exercises the Second Grade Option, only the grade earned when the course is repeated will be used in the calculation of a student's QPA and only the credits earned for the repeated course will apply toward the graduation requirements.
 All grades earned for a given course shall remain on a student's permanent academic record.
 Students who wish to take advantage of this Second Grade Option must obtain approval from their academic deans and submit the appropriate form to the Office of Enrollment Services prior to midterm of the semester in which the course is being repeated.
 The Second Grade Option may be used only once per course.

 8.34.10 Dropping a Course.
 A course may be dropped by official procedures determined by the Office of Enrollment Services (e-campus) on or before the end of the third week of classes (Drop Period) with no mark on a student's transcript.
 Courses may be dropped through e-campus between the fourth and the end of the sixth week of classes (Withdrawal Period) and will be recognized on a student's transcript with a "W." After the end of the sixth week (Late Withdrawal Period), a student may drop a course only in exceptional circumstances and only with authorization of the dean of the college in which the student is enrolled.
 Such drops will also be recognized on a student's transcript with a "W." If the student has not dropped a course by the end of the withdrawal period the instructor must submit a grade.
-Fees will not be adjusted downward for courses dropped after the end of the "add" period (see 8.43.20 for adjustment of fees). #10-11--23
+All requests to drop courses after the end of the Late Withdrawal Period must be requested/approved by the student's academic dean by the last day of classes for the term in which the drop is sought.
+Only in exceptional circumstances and with significant supporting documentation will exceptions to this deadline be considered.
+Failure or low grades on assignments/exams or lack of attendance do not constitute exceptional circumstance.
+Fees will not be adjusted downward for courses dropped after the end of the "add" period (see 8.43.20 for adjustment of fees). #12-13--24

 8.35.10 Auditing a Course.
 Auditors are persons who have permission to attend a course but are not taking the course for credit.
 Auditing is not permitted in non-credit courses.
 An auditor may be admitted to a class on a space-available basis with the consent of the instructor as indicated by the instructor's signature on an audit authorization form which must be filed in the Office of Enrollment Services before the end of the "add" period.
 The course instructor shall determine the extent to which an auditor may participate in class activities.
 An auditor's name shall not appear on official class rosters, on the grade report or on the permanent academic record.